AlessiaPiscopo/SoundWave/README.md

 ## Future Features & Additions
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

-### To do:
-- more functionality for fan account
-- more form validation for artist sign-up
-- react spring
-- terms of use dialog box

 ### Stuff I Learned

 ### Stuff I Would Now Like to Learn